E3 2018: How to survive gaming’s biggest show

 Parking: Well, I’m not sure what I can say about this except get there early, and be wary of the traffic around the convention center.
 There is a lot of parking under the convention center, and there are lots in the surrounding area.
 As I said earlier, if you can get away without driving, ride-sharing is a real alternative.

 Social: Snap pictures.
 Share them.
 Your friends will be envious.
-Don’t do anything criminal because you’ll be caught on camera by somebody else.
+Don’t do anything criminal, because you’ll be caught on camera by somebody else.
 If you’re interested in parties, here’s the list for that.
 Make sure you have RSVPs and have proof if you want to make sure you get in.

 Schedule